-The Town contains many streams and rivers, draining to Lake St. Clair.
-Among other resources, the lake, streams and rivers support the natural environment and the existing community.
+The Municipality falls within several unique watersheds that are managed by two Conservation Authorities.
 Water resource issues arise from various forms of human activity.
 Demands on water resources can contribute to degraded aquatic communities, the loss of well water supply, aquifer contamination, deteriorating lake water quality, flooding and erosion.